 Questions To Ask When Building a Computer

-Now we know what the components are, the most important question to ask yourself is what are you going to use this computer for.
-Components for an office PC will be the cheapest as you do not need the high performance, fastest processor or huge amounts of RAM, but that is about all that the computer will be able to perform at - you won't be able to play many games on it.
-A gaming PC build on the other hand will be the most expensive using top of the range components and as it will also be able to produce media and do office work.
+Now we know the components, the most important question to ask yourself is, what will you use this computer for?
+Components for an office PC will be the cheapest as you do not need the high performance, fastest processor or huge amounts of RAM, but that is about all the computer can perform - you won't be able to play many games on it.
+A gaming PC, on the other hand, will be the most expensive, using top-of-the-range components, and it will also be able to produce media and do office work.

-The next question is down to your budget.
-How much can you afford to spend on this new computer.
+The next question is about your budget.
+How much can you afford to spend on this new computer?

-While building yourself is generally cheaper than getting an off the shelf or professional build, there is plenty of scope for specification creep.
-This is when you aim to spend £50 on memory, but for an extra £10 you get 2 extra GB of RAM, same for the other components.
+While building yourself is generally cheaper than getting an off-the-shelf or professional build, there is plenty of scope for specification creep.
+This is when you aim to spend £50 on memory, but for an extra £10 you get two extra GB of RAM, the same for the other components.

-In general a computer should last between 5-10 years.
-My current gaming PC I build in 2010 and its still going strong.
-Spending a little extra, or leaving room for upgrades, costs a little more up front, however the life of the computer will be extended, it'll be cheaper in the long run and reduce electronic waste meaning its better for the environment.
+In general, a computer should last between 5-10 years.
+My current gaming PC I built in 2010, and it's still going strong.
+Spending a little extra, or leaving room for upgrades, costs a little more upfront.
+However, the life of the computer will be extended, it'll be cheaper in the long run, and electronic waste will be reduced, meaning it's better for the environment.

-So if you want a computer with 8GB of RAM and have 4 RAM slots, opt for 2x4GB sticks rather than 4x2GB.
-While the 2GB sticks are cheaper, buying the 4GB sticks leaves 2 free slots for future upgrade when more funds are available or if you decide you need more RAM.
+So, if you want a computer with 8GB of RAM and 4 RAM slots, opt for 2x4GB sticks rather than 4x2GB.
+While the 2GB sticks are cheaper, buying the 4GB sticks leaves two free slots for future upgrades when more funds are available or if you need more RAM.

 Choosing Components for What You Need

-My personal thinking is to buy the highest specification at the time, a specification which is way beyond current gaming requirements, knowing it'll last a long time and as games get more advanced they slowly catch up to the computer specification.
-My 2010 build can still play most games on highest settings although its staring to suffer on some of the most modern.
-Another way of thinking is to buy components to match a specification for todays games.
-Spending upfront will be less, but as newer games are released you could notice quickly that the computer cannot cope, so you can spend a little at a time and upgrade to extra RAM or a new GPU in a year or two or when more funds become available.
+I aim to buy the highest specification at the time, which is way beyond current gaming requirements, knowing it'll last a long time.
+As games advance, they slowly catch up to the computer specification.
+My 2010 build can still play most games on the highest settings, although it's starting to suffer on some of the most modern ones.
+Another way of thinking is to buy components to match a specification for today's games.
+Spending upfront will be less, but as newer games are released, you could notice quickly that the computer cannot cope, so you can spend a little at a time and upgrade to extra RAM or a new GPU in a year or two or when more funds become available.

 Choosing a CPU